thanasxda/basic-linux-setup/README.md

+Note: **DROPPED FUTURE SUPPORT FOR ALL BRANCHES EXCEPT OF 'debian-thanas', furthermore the setup is meant for personal use. adjust if necessary.
+ALL distros use kde desktop**

 ## About

-- different branches for different distros, as of right now (kde) debian-clean (kde) kali and (k)ubuntu groovy 20.10. (don't forget to checkout to distro branch)
+- different branches for different distros, as of right now debian, ubuntu, fedora and kali (don't forget to checkout to distro branch)
 - hash out script sections for compatibility if other distro.
 - auto compiles&installs thanas-x86-64-kernel upon completion, based on latest modded fork of torvalds dev git.
 - built with latest daily llvm-11 for now.